voint/Pec/README.md

 export LD_LIBRARY_PATH

+# You now have spectord Ready to run and connect to the network.

-To Build SpecTor Qt Wallet
+# To Build SpecTor Qt Wallet
 ------------------

+# Firstly ensure your system has all the Required tools in order to build SpecTor Correctly with no issue's.
+Please commit these commands through the Terminal of your choice.

 sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils